The Nevo--Santos--Wilson spheres are shellable: Preliminaries

 \subsection{The Nevo--Santos--Wilson spheres}

-Here we present the key facts about \cite[Construction 3]{Nevo} as well as introduce some new definitions and notation.
+In this section, we present the key facts about \cite[Construction 3]{Nevo} as well as introduce some new definitions and notation.
 We closely follow Nevo, Santos, and Wilson's paper \cite{Nevo} and state their results without proof.
 The reader is encouraged to check their paper for more details.

-A word about notation: the construction below is based on the join of $d$ paths, each of length $n-1$.
+\begin{remark*} A word about notation: the construction below is based on the join of $d$ paths, each of length $n-1$.
 This join is a $(2d-1)$-dimensional complex.
-We let $D:=2d-1$ and mention right away that each sphere produced in \cite[Construction 3]{Nevo} is $D$-dimensional and has $N= dn+\lceil d(n-1)\rceil/(d+2) +1$ vertices.
+We let $D:=2d-1$ and mention right away that each sphere produced in \cite[Construction 3]{Nevo} is $D$-dimensional and has $N= dn+\lceil d(n-1)/(d+2)\rceil +1$ vertices. \end{remark*}